 An example of this is J.K.
 Rowling, author of the extremely popular Harry Potter series.
 She struggled to get any publishing house to take interest in her work and yet, her writing was top notch.

-So if you’ve been told no, or if you just want to see your work in print, there is a better way – and that’s by using Amazon’s Kindle publishing method.
+So if you’ve been told no, or if you just want to see your work in print, there is a better way – and that’s by using Amazon’s Kindle Direct publishing method.

 Kindle is a wide open door that levels the playing field when it comes to writing.
 Plenty of authors (both experienced and brand new) have done it and are making a lot of money in the digital publishing world.

 If you’ve always had a dream to write fiction, then you should seriously consider trying this publishing platform.

 And fiction isn’t the only way that people can benefit from Kindle publishing.
 There are plenty of other types of books such as non-fiction, games, puzzles and kids books published as a Kindle edition, too.
 The program is perfect for anyone who has some insight or wisdom that they want to share with others.

 You’d be surprised at just how many niches have a waiting audience willing to pay to get good, solid information.
 It can range from topics like how to set up a garden to getting started in dog training and more.
 There are so many things that people want to do, but they don’t have the knowledge.